emqx/emqx-docs/en_US/data-integration/data-bridge-gcp-pubsub.md

    ::::

-6. Before clicking **Create**, you can click **Test Connectivity** to test that the bridge can connect to the GCP PubSub server.
+6. Before clicking **Create**, you can click **Test Connectivity** to test that the Connector can connect to the GCP PubSub server.

-7. Click **Create** to finish the creation of the data bridge.
+7. Click the **Create** button.
+In the pop-up dialogue, you can click **Back to Connector List** to complete the creation of the GCP Pub/Sub Connector or click **Create Rule** to enter the rule creation process.

-    A confirmation dialog will appear and ask if you like to create a rule using this data bridge, you can click **Create Rule** to continue creating rules to specify the data to be saved into GCP PubSub.
-You can also create rules by following the steps in [Create Rules for GCP PubSub Data Bridge](#create-rules-for-GCP-PubSub-data-bridge).
+On the Dashboard's Connector page, you can see the status of the Google Pub/Sub Connector as **Connected**.
+Next, you need to create a rule to specify the data to be forwarded to GCP Pub/Sub.

-## Create Connector
+## Create a Rule for Data Forward

 You can continue to create rules to specify the data to be saved into GCP PubSub.

-1. Go to EMQX Dashboard, click **Integration** -> **Rules**.
+1. Go to EMQX Dashboard, and click **Integration** -> **Rules**.

 2. Click **Create** on the top right corner of the page.

-3. Input `my_rule` as the rule ID.
+3. Enter `my_rule` as the rule ID.

-3. Set the rules in the **SQL Editor**.
-Here we want to save the MQTT messages under topic `/devices/+/events`  to GCP PubSub, we can use the SQL syntax below.
+4. Set the rules in the **SQL Editor**.
+Here if you want to save the MQTT messages under topic `/devices/+/events`  to GCP PubSub, you can use the SQL syntax below.

-   Note: If you want to specify your own SQL syntax, make sure that the `SELECT` part includes all fields required by the payload template in the data bridge.
+   Note: If you want to specify your own SQL syntax, make sure that the `SELECT` part includes all fields required by the payload template in the Sink.

    ```sql
    SELECT